Sean Garlick: Background

 Garlick represented South Sydney from 1990 to 1993 before shifting to arch-rivals, the Eastern Suburbs Roosters, from 1994 to 1996.
 He returned to the Rabbitohs for three seasons from 1997 to 1999.
 Garlick was Rabbitohs’ captain in 1999 when the Club was excluded from the National Rugby League and was a leading figure in the Club's efforts to return the Rabbitohs to the elite level of the game.
 When South Sydney returned to the fold 2002, Garlick was made the Club's Football Operations Manager.

-Garlick is currently part of the National Rugby League's judiciary panel.
+Garlick is currently part of the National Rugby League's NRL Judiciary panel.

-A one time actor, he starred in the movie Fortress (1986) with Rachel Ward and in the movie Nightmaster (1988) with Nicole Kidman.
+A part time actor, he starred in the movie Fortress (1985) with Rachel Ward and in the movie Nightmaster (1988) with Nicole Kidman.
 He also starred in the series Home and Away (1991) and Rescue: Special Ops (2010).

-Sean Garlick is the CEO of Garlo's Pies.
-The company was founded in 2001.
+Sean Garlick is the CEO of Garlo's Pies the company he founded in 2001.